Importance of Planning Function of Management

 Planning refers to a process of looking into the future or presuming what will happen in the future under the existing circumstances and being prepared for it.
 For instance, consider there is a government regulation for buying a particular kind of machine because it is not eco-friendly.
 Then there is a good chance a machine similar to the banned one in emissions and posing the same kind of danger will become down upon too unless that machine is indispensable.
 Hence a business can make plans accordingly and not invest there.
 Planning thus essentially involves deciding what to do and how to do something by making rational studied presumptions about the future.
 It is a creative process that intends to bridge the gap between where the business currently is and where it desires to be.

 Systematic planning precisely considers available & prospective resources of the organization to manage effective delineation, coordination, & execution.

 Planning is amongst the primary functions of management.
 It is required practically at all levels of management.
-With growing sizes of the organizations and increasing complexities in their structure, planning even becomes more crucial.
-Also, constantly changing and uncertain market further augments to the need of planning.
+With the growing sizes of the organizations and increasing complexities in their structure, planning even becomes more crucial.
+Also, constantly changing and uncertain market further augments the need for planning.

 Importance of Planning Function of Management

 Planning involves the process of creating realistic goals to be achieved.
 Thus it makes a business goal-oriented.
 The importance of being goal-oriented is the fact that everyone knows what their end is and can work towards it.
 Planning thus becomes the basis of all other functions of management.

 The apparent purpose of planning is to provide directions where the efforts should be channelized to achieve the desired results in the most efficient manner possible.
 The objectives of the organization are defined in simple and clear words during communicating the established plan.